What to Look for in a Cofferdam Contractor

 Number of Contractors

-- One contractor for manufacture; another contractor for installation?
+- One contractor to manufacture the cofferdam and another contractor for installation

-- One contractor for manufacture; self installation with contractor supervision?
+- One contractor to manufacture; and contractor supervision for your self installation

 - Does the contractor offer cofferdams in the size(s) you need?